What is blepharoplasty?

 How Long is Recovery for Blepharoplasty?

-As a minimally invasive surgery, recovery should only take you a few days.
-However, because this surgery is around a sensitive area, you should plan on resting for at least a full three days after the procedure.
+As a minimally invasive surgery, blepharoplasty recovery should only take a few days.
+However, because this surgery is around a sensitive area, you should plan on resting for at least three full days after the procedure.

 At Garza Plastic Surgery, we offer blepharoplasties as an outpatient procedure.
 So, once the procedure is done and you’ve stabilized, you will be free to go home.
 For your comfort, you may want to have your friend or family member stay the night with you.